emqx/cloud-docs/en_US/rule_engine/rule_engine_offline_msg_saving.md

 2. Rule Testing
    Click on Rules on the left menu bar → Rules, click on Create and enter the following rule to match the SQL statement.
 We will read out its message information, if the topic is `temp_hum/emqx`.

+   The FROM statement of the rule SQL explains.

+   temp_hum/emqx: Publisher posts a message to "temp_hum/emqx" triggers saving offline messages to Redis

+   $events/session_subscribed: Subscriber subscribes to topic "temp_hum/emqx" triggers fetching offline messages

+   $events/message_acked: Subscriber replies to the message ACK and triggers the deletion of the received offline message

    ```sql
    SELECT
        *